aviaviavi/confetti/README.md

 This makes confetti a great tool for managing things like dotfiles, where the target config files are located in a github repo anywhere on the machine.
 Simply running:
 `confetti dotfiles` could link `~/.spacemacs` -> the first `.spacemacs` found in a recursive search of `~/dotfiles`.
-This results in a potential alternative to something like GNU Stow, provided that your use case is swapping out particular sets of files often.
+If your workflow involves regularly swapping any such files, the small amount of initial configuration can be well worth the cost!

 ## Installing